o7q/jdl/README.md

 # jdl (wip)

-✨ useful abstractions for SDL. \
+✨ useful abstractions for SDL

-**Every module is self-contained and doesn't require anything other than SDL to operate.*
+- Every module is self-contained and doesn't require anything other than SDL to operate.\
+- `SDL_PIXELFORMAT_RGBA8888` is used as the pixel format for these modules.

+---

 ## jdl::Texture